[Minor revision-posted 2/13/18 (replaces 4/14/16 edition)]

 a.
 To increase the TTU vehicle fleet, the requesting department or area must prepare a written justification for the signature of the appropriate vice president or provost stating that any vehicles to be purchased are due to one of the three items addressed in section 2 above.

-(1) The letter of justification should also include the type of vehicle to be purchased, the intended purpose of the vehicle, and the funding source.
+(1) The letter of justification shall also include the type of vehicle to be purchased, the intended purpose of the vehicle, and the funding source.

-(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department should forward the documentation to the TTU vehicle fleet manager.
+(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department shall forward the documentation to the TTU vehicle fleet manager.

 (3) Upon receipt of the justification, the TTU vehicle fleet manager will prepare a formal request letter to the state Office of Vehicle Fleet Management.
 The letter will then be forwarded to the state Office of Vehicle Fleet Management for review and consideration.